elk-audio/elk-docs/documents/sensei_configuration_format.md

 "pins" : [< signal A pin >, < signal B pin> ]
 ```

 The example schematic above shows how a typical rotary encoder is connected to the pins DI1 for signal A and DI2 for signal B. Below is the typical configuration for that encoder, where it has been configured to have 32 rotation steps.
-It cannot have a custom `delta_ticks` setting as downsampling would result in missed rotations.
+It cannot have a custom `delta_ticks` setting as lower update speed would result in missed rotations.
 ```
 {
     "id" : < controller id >,